Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 When to use:

-• During the day to help with normal life
+• During the day for normal activities

-• For eating, social time, and better breathing
+• For eating, socialising, and better breathing

 Things to know:

-• Use soft cushions if needed
+• Use cushions if needed

 Special Techniques